 UCF may issue an institutional no contact order if deemed appropriate or at the request of the victim or accused.
-To the extent of the victim's cooperation and consent, university offices will work cooperatively to ensure that the victim's health, physical safety, work, and academic status are protected, pending the outcome of a formal university investigation of the complaint.
-For example, if reasonably available, a victim may be offered changes to academic, living, or working situations in addition to counseling, health services, financial aid, visa and immi-gration assistance, and assistance in notifying appropriate local law enforcement.
-Additionally, personal identifiable information about the victim will be treated as confiden-tial and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the victim (for example, publicly available recordkeeping for purposes of Clery Act reporting and disclosures will be made with-out inclusion of identifying information about the victim, as defined in 42 USC 1395 (a) (20)).
-Further, the institu-tion will maintain as confidential, any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.
+No contact orders are not injunctions.
+To the extent of the victim's cooperation and consent, university offices will work cooperatively to ensure that the victim's health, physical safety, work, and academic status are protected, pending the outcome of a university investigation of the complaint.
+For example, if reasonably available, a victim may be offered changes to academic, living, or working situations in addition to counseling, health services, financial aid, visa and immigration assistance, and assistance in notifying appropriate local law enforcement.
+Additionally, personally identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the victim (for example, publicly available record-keeping for purposes of Clery Act reporting and disclosures will be made without inclusion of identifying information about the victim, as defined in 42 U.S.C.
+1395(a)(20)).
+Victims' information is also shielded from disclosure in many circumstances pursuant to FERPA and Florida Stat.
+119. Further, the institution will maintain as confidential, any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.